Reference electrode

-A reference electrode is an electrode which has a stable and well-known electrode potential.
-The overall chemical reaction taking pace in a cell is made up of two independent half-reactions, which describe chemical changes at the two electrodes.
-To focus on the reaction at the working electrode, the reference electrode is standarized with constant (buffered or saturated) concentrations of each participant of the redox reaction.
+A reference electrode is an electrode that has a stable and well-known electrode potential.
+The overall chemical reaction taking place in a cell is made up of two independent half-reactions, which describe chemical changes at the two electrodes.
+To focus on the reaction at the working electrode, the reference electrode is standardized with constant (buffered or saturated) concentrations of each participant of the redox reaction.

 There are many ways reference electrodes are used.
 The simplest is when the reference electrode is used as a half-cell to build an electrochemical cell.
 This allows the potential of the other half cell to be determined.
 An accurate and practical method to measure an electrode's potential in isolation (absolute electrode potential) has yet to be developed.

 Aqueous reference electrodes

 Common reference electrodes and potential with respect to the standard hydrogen electrode (SHE):